 These fossil fuels can also be classed as hydrocarbons because they are made of only two elements - hydrogen and carbon.

-When hydrocarbons are burned the oxygen will combine with each of the elements in the hydrocarbon.
+When hydrocarbons are burned, oxygen from the air will combine with each of the elements in the hydrocarbon (that's COMBUSTION).

 For example, we can take the burning of the hydrocarbon methane (which is the main constituent of natural gas).
-The oxygen will combine with the carbon to form carbon dioxide, and the hydrogen to form water.
+The carbon will combine with oxygen from the air to form carbon dioxide, and the hydrogen oxidises to form water.
 This is true of all hydrocarbons.

-The water vapour produced condenses and turns back into liquid when it passes through the beaker of ice.
-The carbon dioxide produced reacts with the limewater turning it from colourless to milky white.
+When the fuel, like alcohol, in the spirit burner is burning, the water vapour produced condenses and turns back into liquid water when it passes through the beaker of ice.
+The carbon dioxide produced from the fuel's combustion reacts with the limewater turning it from colourless to milky white.

 Many of these fuels, however, can contain sulfur as an impurity.
 If sulfur is present the acidic gas sulfur dioxide will also be produced.
 This gas is the major contributor to the acidification of rain water better known as acid rain.